Igigog/anomaly-modding-book/src/texturing/сreating-and-preparing-textures.md

 ## Beginning

-First, familiarize yourself with the supported texture compression
+First, familiarize yourself with the supported texture compression ([.dds](../main-folders-and-files/file-formats/dds.md) [.bump](../main-folders-and-files/file-formats/bump.md) [.bump#](../main-folders-and-files/file-formats/bump_hash.md))

 ## Start

 First we have to create a texture, or we have to download one.
-Next, we need to convert our texture into .dds format.
+Next, we need to convert our texture into [.dds](../main-folders-and-files/file-formats/dds.md) format.
 To do this, you can use any program of yours that can do such a thing. (or you can take a program from this list)

-The most commonly used program for this is paint.net.
-We download the texture and save it as .dds.
+The most commonly used program for this is Paint.net.
+We download the texture and save it as [.dds](../main-folders-and-files/file-formats/dds.md).
 The Save Settings window appears.
 We have to choose the texture compression that suits us. (about supported texture compression can be seen here)